rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 Your database connection is to the database schema where the data resides.
 The connection port defaults to 1521.

-By specifying “all = TRUE” in the connection specifications, proxy objects are automatically loaded for all tables and views in the target schema to which you are connecting.
+By specifying "all = TRUE" in the connection specifications, proxy objects are automatically loaded for all tables and views in the target schema to which you are connecting.

 Example: